BarrierAntho/Survivor_Note/Docker/README.md

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.<br>

+### Good practice
+Written sequence
+1. FROM
+2. MAINTAINER
+3. ARG
+4. ENV, LABEL
+5. VOLUME
+6. RUN, COPY, WORKDIR
+7. EXPOSE
+8. USER
+9. ONBUILD
+10. CMD,ENTRYPOINT
+11. STOPSIGNAL ???
+12. HEALTHCHECK ???

+> :pushpin: For 'CMD/ENTRYPOINT', it is recommended to use exec synthax CMD ["xxx", "-y"]

+Each instruction creates one layer:
+- FROM creates a layer from the ubuntu:18.04 Docker image.
+- COPY adds files from your Docker client’s current directory.
+- RUN builds your application with make.
+- CMD specifies what command to run within the container.
+Then it is recommended to use "\\" to create layer as minimum as possible.

 ### Comment
 Docker treats lines that begin with # as a comment, unless the line is a valid parser directive.
 A # marker anywhere else in a line is treated as an argument.<br>